cristianmercado19/black-door-chat/README.md

 ### Connecting two remote browsers

 When two devices want to speak to each other, we need a way for them to exchange contact information such as their IP addresses.
 In the same way DNS servers help browsers locate remote machines, we can set up a mutually known server to help potential peers locate each other.
-In WebRTC this is known as a signalling server.
+In WebRTC this is known as a *signalling server*.

 ### Signaling